hrlou/comic_suite/README.md

-# Rust Simple CBZ Viewer

-## Purpose
-I was quite annoyed with CDisplayEX being slow, ugly, and crashing often.
-This is much more performant and lightweight.
-If you want to have thumbnails in Windows file explorer, use CBXShell in the resources folder.

 # Comic Suite

 Comic Suite is a modular, cross-platform comic archive toolkit and reader.
 It provides a fast, modern comic book reader (`comic_reader`), a thumbnail generator CLI (`comic_thumbgen`), and a reusable Rust library (`comic_archive`) for working with comic book archives (CBZ, CBR, and web-based comics).